Home » Where Do Rats Hide in A House?

 Rats will be extra cautious when there’s a human threat lurking nearby.

-Furthermore, rats are skilled runners, making it difficult to catch them in the open.
+Furthermore, rats are skilled runners, making catching them in the open difficult.
 Despite that, it’s possible to outsmart a rat and get it out of its hiding place.

 Here are tips for luring rats out: